Tsolum River Restoration Society

 Secretary/Treasurer

 Laura moved to the Comox Valley from Vancouver in 1994.
-She and her partner, Dave, became connected with TRRS in 1998 after noticing large numbers of coho fry dying in a flood channel on their rented property beside the Tsolum.
+She became connected with TRRS in 1998 after noticing large numbers of coho fry dying in a flood channel on their rented property beside the Tsolum.
 Her love of the river continued to grow after they purchased a home on the Tsolum.
 Laura has been a volunteer director for the TRRS since 2001.
 Laura has almost 30 years of experience as a legal assistant; this experience assisted with the successful application for federal charitable status in 2002.
 In 2003-2005 she wrote a series of “Tsolum River Walks” and other Comox Valley nature walks, informative historical pieces that were published monthly in the local Rural Shopper magazine.
 From 2010-2012 she created the series “Tsolum Sid”, about a fictional Western toad, published in the Rural Shopper.
 Laura sits on the Outreach Committee (OC) that attends public events to celebrate the river and watershed, develop community connections, share information, and raise awareness.
 Laura assisted in developing the OC's school education program that was piloted at Huband Park Elementary School.
 Laura looks forward to sharing her love of the Tsolum with others and encouraging them to be active stewards of our unique watershed.

 Picture